spacelift-io/user-documentation/docs/integrations/source-control/github.md

 ![](<../../assets/screenshots/CleanShot 2022-09-15 at 17.46.56.png>)

-On the last screen, you will be able to select which repositories should be available to Spacelift, review the required permissions.
+On the last screen, you will be able to select which repositories should be available to Spacelift, and review the required permissions.
 When ready, click on the _Install_ button, and voilà!

 ![](<../../assets/screenshots/CleanShot 2022-09-15 at 17.50.03.png>)